-The Family-Centered Care Hospital Policies and Practices Scale – Hospitals Caring for Pediatric Patients (FCC-HPPS)
+The Family-Centered Care Hospital Policies and Practices Scale (FCC-HPPS)

 Permission to Use

-The Family-Centered Care Hospital Policies and Practices Scale – Hospitals Caring for Pediatric Patients (FCC-HPPS) may be reproduced and used for non-commercial research and healthcare quality improvement purposes.
-All use of the scale must include the following citation:
+You are free to reproduce and use the Family-Centered Care Hospital Policies and Practices Scale – Hospitals Caring for Pediatric Patients (FCC-HPPS) for non-commercial research and healthcare quality improvement purposes.

 Requests for Changes or Translation

-Requests to modify the instrument or translate it into additional languages must be submitted in writing to Dr. Linda Franck ([email protected]).
-Approved translations must follow accepted medical translation standards, including back-translation and verification of accuracy.
+Requests to translate the Family-Centered Care Hospital Policies and Practices Scale – Hospitals Caring for Pediatric Patients (FCC-HPPS) must be made in writing to Dr Franck: [email protected].
+Once approved, the document must be translated in accordance with accepted standards for medical translation, including back-translation and verification of accuracy.
 Professional translation services are strongly recommended.
-The original layout and formatting must be retained, and both the translated and English back-translated versions must be submitted to Dr. Franck for final approval prior to use.
+The original layout and formatting must be retained.
+The translated and English back-translated versions must be sent to Dr. Franck for final approval before use.

-Authors of approved translations must agree to allow UCSF and IPFCC to make the translated version freely available on their websites.
-The following credit line may be included as a footnote:
+Authors of the translated versions must agree to allow UCSF and IPFCC to make the new translated version freely available on the UCSF and IPFCC websites.
+The following credit line may be added as a footnote to the document to acknowledge the contribution to the translation:

 Translation (language) provided by: (name or organization, date).